UNLV Runnin' Rebels basketball: Jerry Tarkanian era

-The lean years
+Post-Tarkanian struggles

 The years after Tarkanian's departure were tumultuous.
-UNLV hired away Villanova coach Rollie Massimino to replace Tarkanian, but after two seasons and a 15–13 record in 1993–94, he was let go.
+UNLV hired Villanova coach Rollie Massimino to replace Tarkanian, but after two seasons and a 15–13 record in 1993–94, he was let go.
 There was outrage when it was revealed that Massimino had been awarded a secret contract— a deal that ultimately led to Maxson's departure from UNLV.

 Massimino was replaced by well–respected Tarkanian assistant Tim Grgurich, but he lasted just 7 games in 1994 before resigning.
 Howie Landa and Cleveland Edwards finished the 1994–95 season, which ended with a 12–16 record—the school's first losing season in 34 years, and first since moving up to Division I. The team hired UMass assistant Bill Bayno for the 1995–96 season.
 With a still-depleted roster, Bayno's first year ended with a 10–16 record, the worst in school history.

 However, Bayno engineered a very quick return to respectability.
 He was an excellent recruiter, bringing in future NBA talent including Shawn Marion, Tyrone Nesby, and Keon Clark.
 The Rebels returned to the NCAA tournament in 1997, their first appearance in six years.
-Bayno was let go in 2000, after the NCAA found that UNLV had violated rules while recruiting Lamar Odom.
-Odom ultimately chose Rhode Island over UNLV.
+Bayno was let go in 2000, after the NCAA found that UNLV had violated rules while recruiting Lamar Odom, who ultimately chose Rhode Island over UNLV.

 It was in the wake of Bayno that UNLV began looking for a well-respected coach to act as an anchor for the program.
 The school intensely pursued former University of Kentucky and Boston Celtics coach Rick Pitino, who ultimately spurned the university before choosing to work at Louisville.
 Former Saint Louis University coach Charlie Spoonhour replaced Bayno for the 2001–02 season, compiling a 54–31 record before resigning in the middle of the 2004 season.